Analysis | Ohio State joins the sad list of No. 2 seeds whose dream seasons went poof in two hours

 It’s the kind of thing that might leave the far-flung Americans sitting in living rooms and asking questions like, Who the hell is Oral Roberts?
 Well, bud, that’s a Tulsa-based school founded in 1963 by, well, Oral Roberts (1918-2009), one of the first televangelists.
 It does have a basketball heritage, yes it does.

-In the 1974 men’s NCAA Tournament most famous for a loud and historic national semifinal, Oral Roberts pulled up one held breath from the Final Four.
-In the tournament when N.C.
-State and David Thompson, arguably the greatest college player ever, dethroned UCLA and Bill Walton, arguably the greatest college player ever, Oral Roberts shone in a set of games that read like a series of goose bumps.
+In the 1974 NCAA tournament most famous for a loud and historic national semifinal, Oral Roberts pulled up one held breath from the Final Four.
+In the tournament when North Carolina State and David Thompson, arguably the greatest college player ever, dethroned UCLA and Bill Walton, arguably the greatest college player ever, Oral Roberts shone in a set of games that read like a series of goose bumps.
 It bounced Syracuse, three years B.B. (before Boeheim), 86-82 in overtime.
 It surpassed Louisville, in the third of Denny Crum’s 30 seasons, 96-93.
 And it played an Elite Eight game back before anyone called it the Elite Eight, in which it co-authored a 93-90 overtime jewel with Kansas, in the 10th of Ted Owens’s 20 seasons.

-How about a retroactive wow for that run, kids.
+How about a retroactive wow for that run, kids?

 Now, all these years later, it just had a season where it ran fourth in the Summit League and gained the attention mostly of only next of kin.
 It lost to some tiptop teams early — Missouri, Oklahoma State, Wichita State, Oklahoma — but often played them commendably.
 It lost later to North Dakota, Kansas City, North Dakota State, South Dakota State and South Dakota, and clearly none of that counts as embarrassing.

-Then in a wacky country, it won the Summit League tournament with the kind of frenzied plays that punctuate March with exclamation points, at the end of a 90-88 semifinal against No. 1 seed South Dakota State and a 75-72 final against No. 3 seed North Dakota State.
+Then it won the Summit League tournament with the kind of frenzied plays that punctuate March with exclamation points, at the end of a 90-88 semifinal against No. 1 seed South Dakota State and a 75-72 final against No. 3 seed North Dakota State.

 Then came Ohio State, which was about to prove again how months of toil and good moments could halt in one afternoon all the bracket freaks won’t forget for decades to come.
-Ohio State would be the one to show that a towering team with Duane Washington Jr. can run into a team with the nation’s leading scorer, in this case Max Abmas, and he can score 29 points with 5-for-10 from downtown, yet have that abetted by the fact that Obanor would score 30 with 5-for-12 from downtown, all while Ohio State found downtown deserted at 5-for-23.
+Ohio State would be the one to show that a towering team with Duane Washington Jr. can run into a team with the nation’s leading scorer, in this case Max Abmas, and he can score 29 points with 5-for-10 shooting from downtown, yet have that abetted by the fact that Obanor would score 30 with 5-for-12 shooting from downtown, all while Ohio State found downtown deserted at 5-for-23 shooting.

 “I had no illusions,” Holtmann said, “that this was going to be, by any stretch, anything other than a really challenging game, and it obviously was that from the very jump.
 Ultimately, too many missed shots, too many missed free throws, but give them credit for making the plays.
 Congratulations to them for moving on.”

-Nobody can explain it all that much, which is how everyone likes it, but now No. 15 seed Oral Roberts does move on to play No. 7 seed Florida, and you’ve got Oral Roberts coach Paul Mills insisting the celebration should be brief by saying with quite some wisdom, “If you spend all your time looking back at your marriage-day videos, you’re probably not going to have a very good marriage.”
+Nobody can explain it all that much, which is how everyone likes it, but now No. 15 seed Oral Roberts does move on to play No. 7 seed Florida, and you’ve got Oral Roberts Coach Paul Mills insisting the celebration should be brief by saying with quite some wisdom, “If you spend all your time looking back at your marriage-day videos, you’re probably not going to have a very good marriage.”

-One whoosh of a game with an overtime attached, and now you’ve got the Buckeyes gone abruptly, and you’ve got Obanor saying, “It just feels good to leave something better than you found it, and, “We just have a lot of dogs on the team.
-We’re a very gritty team.”
+One whoosh of a game with an overtime attached, and now you’ve got the Buckeyes gone abruptly and you’ve got Obanor saying, “It just feels good to leave something better than you found it,” and, “We just have a lot of dogs on the team; we’re a very gritty team.”